udit-thakkur/AdvancedKeyHacks/README.md

 @streaak (Creator of KeyHacks) - https://github.com/streaak/keyhacks

-### Note:- If you find any mistake or any new API Key/Token that is exploitable, feel free to open a pull request.
+### Note:- If you find any mistake or any new API Key/Token that is exploitable, feel free to open a pull requests/issues.